Election News - 2024 Presidential Primary Coordinated Election

 - City of Brush, City Hall, 600 Edison Street, Brush, CO

-- Morgan County Administration Building, 231 Ensign St, West Alleyway, Fort Morgan, CO; or
+- Morgan County Administration Building, 231 Ensign St, Fort Morgan, CO (south side of the building); or

 - You may also mail your ballot using the envelope provided with proper postage BUT please be sure to allow enough time for our office to receive your ballot, as Post Marks DON’T Count.

 - Contact our office to confirm voter registration and verify your address.
 Our office will be able to provide you with options for voting.

 - Call us at 970-542-3521, option 5 or email us firstname.lastname@example.org and we are happy to explain how Colorado’s election model works as well as the regulations our office is required to follow in conducting secure elections.

 Rules for Determining Residency for Voting Purposes: